1. Business & Finance

-If the corporation has a balance owing on its corporate income tax, for most corporations, that Canadian corporate tax balance must be paid within two months after the end of the tax year.
+If the corporation has a balance owing on its corporate income tax, in most cases, the tax balance must be paid within two months after the end of the tax year.
+Note that you must file a corporate tax return every year whether or not there are taxes owing.

-However, Canadian-controlled-private corporations and corporations claiming the Small Business Deduction have three months to pay their corporate income tax balance:
+Canadian-controlled-private corporations (CCPCs) and corporations claiming the Small Business Deduction have three months to pay their corporate income tax balance:

 • the corporation is a CCPC throughout the tax year;